niklasuhrberg/akka-streamtoactor-interop/README.md

 # Running instructions

-Run the applications in your IDE or the following way with sbt:
+Run the applications in your IDE or the following way with sbt.

 In an sbt shell:

+To run the ask based demo application issue:
+`runMain com.triadicsystems.examples.askbased.MainAskBased`

 To run the stageactor based demo application issue:
 `run`
 or
-`runMain com.triadicsystems.examples.withstageactor.Main`

-To run the ask based demo application issue:
-`runMain com.triadicsystems.examples.withask.Main`
+`runMain com.triadicsystems.examples.stageactorbased.Main`

 To run the passthrough enabled demo application issue:
-`runMain com.triadicsystems.examples.withstageactor.passthough.MainStageActorWithPassthrough`
+`runMain com.triadicsystems.examples.passthrough.MainPassThrough`